 - Funeral and burial expenses

-- Healthcare costs, including hospitalizations, emergency surgeries, and end-of-life care
+- Medical costs, including hospital stays, emergency surgeries, and end-of-life care

-- Lost wages from the head of the household
+- Lost income from the head of the household

 - Loss of job-related benefits